Voluntary, Community and Social Enterprise Groups - Information and support

 - Choosing the right structure - useful tool to help new organisations consider the right structure.

-- Legal documents - Get Legal is a partnership with NCVO and a law firm to provide access to legal documents.
+- Legal - Get Legal is a partnership with NCVO and a law firm to provide access to legal documents.
+LawWorks also provide free pro-bono advice to not for profits.

 - Building resilience - Charity Commission guidance - financial management and reserves - charity reserves.